SRSG-Workshops/spreadsheets/_episodes/05-exporting-data.md

   differently, leading to inconsistencies.

-- Finally, more journals and grant agencies are requiring you to deposit your data in a data repository, and most of them don't accept Excel format.
+- Finally, more journals and grant agencies are requiring you to deposit your data in a data repository, and most of them do not accept Excel format.
 It needs to be in one of the formats discussed below.